pankajcloudthat/Deloitte-Specialized-Azure/load-data-using-polybase.md

 Now let's see how to perform the same load operation with the COPY statement.

 1. In the query window, replace the script with the following to truncate the heap table and load data using the COPY statement.
-As you did before, be sure to replace `SUFFIX` with the lab workspace id:
+As you did before, be sure to replace <storage-name> with your storage account name:

     ```sql
     TRUNCATE TABLE wwi_staging.SaleHeap;